John Gaskell: Introduction

 John is introduced in the nineteenth series episode "Group Animal – Part One", broadcast on 5 December.
 John first appears in the first of a two-part episode, broadcast in the week commencing 4 December.
 When John arrives at the hospital, members of staff are waiting for him so they can welcome him to the team.
 However, he is keen to avoid this and enters in the hospital through the back entrance.
 Vicki Fower of The Daily Express called John's entrance a display of his "idiosyncratic ways".
 He asks that a picture of a woman is hung on the wall for him.
-After arriving, John begins implenting his new changes on the hospital, although is interrupted when the hospital suffers from "one of the biggest threats" they have ever encountered.
+After arriving, John begins implementing his new changes on the hospital, although is interrupted when the hospital suffers from "one of the biggest threats" they have ever encountered.
 Harper stated he is "proud" of the character's first episode and said that John's introduction within the episodes creates "the icing on the cake".
 Duncan Lindsay, writing for the Metro, billed the two-parter as "dramatic and showstopping".
 On John's introduction, McGann commented, "It's almost like you see in Western movies when the hero turns up to save the village – that's John!"
 The actor felt that John's introduction showcased how he can work well in a crisis.
 McGann believed that John's dramatic introduction demonstrated his "technical acumen from the off".
 He said that John becomes the "hero of the hour" when he helps the situation.